Eastwesser/CloudMiu/README.md

 # MiuMiu

 MiuMiu, your friendly Telegram bot, has undergone exciting updates, bringing a plethora of new features to enhance your chatting experience.
-Powered by asyncio and aiogram, MiuMiu is now smarter and more versatile than ever before! 😎
+Powered by asyncio and aiogram, constantly running in Docker, MiuMiu is now smarter and more versatile than ever before! 😎

 ## Features